86Box logo

 Media controls through the Media menu and status bar.

-Note that the key combination to release mouse capture on 86Box is F8+F12, as we’ve found PCem’s Ctrl+End to conflict with some applications.
+Note that the key combination to release mouse capture on 86Box is F8+F12 on Windows hosts, as we’ve found PCem’s Ctrl+End to conflict with some applications.
 You can also use the middle mouse button to release capture, unless a three-button or wheel mouse is configured.

 Media